Driedplum/CloudManager/README.md

 # CloudManager - Using Kubernetes to manage and monitor the developed and containerized microservices on AWS

 ## Overview
 CloudManager is an open source project that provides an intelligent way to help manage and monitor your developed and containerized microservices on AWS using Kubernetes.
-Kubernetes helps build, deliver and scale the contaierized microservices and monitoring system can help collect and track logs for each container.
+Kubernetes helps build, deliver and scale the contaierized microservices and monitoring components can help collect and track logs for each container.
 An example of vehicle tracking application with 6 services is used in this project to demonstrate the workflow.
 It includes:
 * Create K8s pods and services in .yaml files for six microservices that were already containerized in Docker Image
   * Checkout the docker hub: https://hub.docker.com/u/richardchesterwood
 * AWS setups: VPC, internet gateway, route tables, network subnets and security groups
 * AWS S3, EC2 instances setups
+  * S3 is a distributed file system in AWS, where Kops will use to store the working data
-* Delpoy k8s cluster on AWS via Kops
+* Delpoy k8s cluster on AWS via Kops from the command line
-* Build monitoring components by building logs pipline: pull logs from each container by fluentd, store logs by elasticsearch, and visualize by kibana
+* Build monitoring components by building logging pipline: pull logs from each container by fluentd, store logs in elasticsearch, and visualize by kibana

 ## Tech Stack
 Technologies used: Kubernetes, AWS(S3, EC2), Kops